MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-files.md

 Progressive Web Apps that can handle files feel more native to users and better integrated in the operating system.

-Websites can already let users upload files by [using the `<input type="file">` or drag and drop][MDNFileUpload], but PWAs go one step further and can register as file handlers on the operating system.
+Websites can already let users upload files by [using the `<input type="file">` or drag and drop](https://developer.mozilla.org/docs/Web/API/File/Using_files_from_web_applications), but PWAs go one step further and can register as file handlers on the operating system.

 When a PWA is registered as a file handler for certain file types, the operating system can automatically launch the app when those files are opened by the user, similar to how Microsoft Word handles `.docx` files.